cjratcliff/ml-compiled/docs/loss_functions.rst

   L(a,b,y) = \sum_{i=1}^n y_i\log \sigma(a_i \cdot b_i) + (1-y_i)\log(1-\sigma(a_i \cdot b_i))

-where :math:`a` and :math:`b` are embeddings and y = 1 if the pair :math:`(a,b)` are expected to be similar and y = 0 if not (because they have been sampled from the negative distribution).
+where :math:`a` and :math:`b` are embeddings and y = 1 if the pair :math:`(a,b)` are expected to be similar and :math:`y = 0` if not (because they have been sampled from the negative distribution).
 The dot product measures the distance between the two embeddings and the sigmoid function transforms it into a probability.

 This means maximising the probability that actual samples are in the dataset and that noise samples aren’t in the dataset.
 Parameter update complexity is linear in the size of the vocabulary.
 The model is improved by having more noise than training samples, with around 15 times more being optimal.